-Subsequent to the year ended September 30, 2017, on October 2, 2017, the Company and its partner SOQUEM Inc. ("SOQUEM") announced that they have engaged Met-Chem of Montréal, a division of DRA Americas Inc ("Met-Chem/DRA"), to undertake a Preliminary Economic Assessment (PEA) of their Kwyjibo Polymetallic-Rare Earth Elements (REE) - Copper-Iron-Phosphate project ("Kwyjibo" or the "Project"), located in the Côte-Nord administrative district of northeastern Québec.
+During the quarter ended December 31, 2017, on October 2, 2017, the Company and its partner SOQUEM Inc. ("SOQUEM") announced that they have engaged Met-Chem of Montréal, a division of DRA Americas Inc ("Met-Chem/DRA"), to undertake a Preliminary Economic Assessment (PEA) of their Kwyjibo Polymetallic-Rare Earth Elements (REE) - Copper-Iron-Phosphate project ("Kwyjibo" or the "Project"), located in the Côte-Nord administrative district of northeastern Québec.